ivadomed/ivadomed/docs/source/tutorials/two_classes_microscopy_seg_2d_unet.rst

      "path_data": "data_axondeepseg_sem"

-- ``loader_parameters:bids_config``: Location of the custom bids configuration file required for microscopy file indexing.
+- ``loader_parameters:bids_config``: Location of the custom BIDS configuration file required for microscopy file indexing.

   .. code-block:: xml

      "bids_config": "ivadomed/config/config_bids.json",

-- ``loader_parameters:target_suffix``: Suffix of the ground truths segmentation.
+- ``loader_parameters:target_suffix``: Suffix of the ground truth segmentations.
 The ground truths are located under the ``data_axondeepseg_sem/derivatives/labels`` folder.
 In our case, the suffix are ``_seg-axon-manual`` and ``_seg-myelin-manual``: